Multiverse-Workshop/Chattr/README.md

-# Getting Started with Create React App
+# Getting Started with Chattr

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a project to showcase fundamental usage of socket.io, logging, postgresql, redux toolkit, express, daisyUI, and tailwind.